 Cinque Terre vs Amalfi Coast: Which One to Visit & Why (+Map, Info & Tips)

-In this guide, we compare the experience of visiting the Amalfi Coast vs. Cinque Terre.
-You’ll get a good idea of what to expect when visiting each place, what there’s to see, how much time you need, the cost, and the pros and the cons of each destination.
+In this guide, we compare the Amalfi Coast and Cinque Terre based on our own travel experiences.
+You’ll get a good idea of what to expect when visiting each place, how they compare, what there’s to see, how much time you need, and what kind of traveler each place suits best.

 Positano town on the Amalfi Coast (Italy)